-Overview of High-Frequency Monitoring by the World Bank
+Overview of Household Monitoring by the World Bank

 The World Bank has significant experience using phone surveys to monitor welfare in many circumstances, including in times of crisis and in response to emergencies.
 As documented in the book Data Collection in Fragile States: Innovations from Africa and Beyond, phone surveys were successfully rolled out during the Ebola crisis and have been used to monitor the impact of extreme climate events.
 The first initiatives, Listening to Africa and Listening to LAC, date back to 2011.
 While in most cases these surveys have been short-lived, some of them have been running for many years.
 For example, Listening to Tajikistan, a panel survey, has been under implementation for more than five years and over 62 survey rounds.

 To respond swiftly to the growing demand for household phone surveys that will capture responses to and welfare impacts of COVID-19, the World Bank Poverty and Equity Global Practice (GP) and the Development Data Group (DECDG), together with many other World Bank Global Practices and National Statistical Offices (NSOs), partnered to develop survey tools and technical guidelines to better assess the effects of COVID-19 and support country teams that are rapidly moving to design and implement phone survey systems across all regions.